Read our pocket guide to Saint Tropez

 Saint Tropez is at heart a small fishing village with a big reputation.
 A jewel on the French riviera, St Tropez has long been popular with writers and artists, from Colette to Picasso, but it really hit the big time after Brigitte Bardot was filmed here by her husband Roger Vadim in And God Created Woman in 1954.
 Her youthful sun-kissed hedonism spawned millions of imitators who still throng the streets and beaches today.
 Despite the summer crowds and the occasional the Johnny Halliday look-alike St Tropez remains as fashionable as ever and is still a place to be seen, or keep a low profile as you desire.
-Anne-Claire of Villas Prestige is our expert guide to the charms of this world famous destination and can guide you to the best luxury villa in St Tropez for your vacation rental; and more a St Tropez expert than Lonely Planet.
+Anne-Claire of Villas Prestige is our expert travel guide to the charms of this world famous destination and can steer you into the best luxury villa in St Tropez for your vacation rental; and more a St Tropez expert than Lonely Planet.

-There’s not an awful lot to do in St. Tropez, and that is part of its considerable charms; the point is simply to be there.
+There’s not an awful lot ‘to do’ in St. Tropez, and that is part of its considerable charms, the point is simply to be there.
 It’s worth wandering around, to see how the jet-set aspect of the town has actually fitted in brilliantly with the old surroundings without ruining the feel of the place at all.
 Although an international tourist mecca, Saint Tropez is largely responsible for the allure of the whole area.
 In St Tropez everything seems to be famous and familiar, from the Beaches of Bouillabaisse to Caneliers Beach, Salins Beach, and Pampelonne Beach where you will find Club 55 and the Maison Bianca Beach Club.
 There are around 40 beaches on the peninsula, and these are hugely enjoyed by guests from all over the world.
 Beach bars and restaurants are plentiful throughout the area, and a drive up into the hills to visit some of the beautiful villas and villages that dot the peninsula.